-- Action PSF 3.13 City Infrastructure Studies and Master Plans.
+- Action PSF 3.15 City Infrastructure Studies and Master Plans.
 Develop and coordinate studies and master plans to assess infrastructure and to develop a Capital Improvement Program for necessary improvements.
-Incorporate climate change risks, such as the impacts of droughts, increasing storm events, sea level rise, and groundwater changes in the planning process. - Action PSF 3.14 Stormwater Treatment.
-Continue to participate in the San Mateo Countywide Stormwater Pollution Prevention Program to ensure compliance with the National Pollutant Discharge Elimination System (NPDES) permit to prevent water pollution from point and non-point sources. - Action PSF 3.15 Green Infrastructure.
-Implement the City's Green Infrastructure Plan to gradually shift from a traditional stormwater conveyance system ("gray") to a more natural system that incorporates plants and soils to mimic watershed processes, capture and clean stormwater, reduce runoff, increase infiltration, and create healthier environments ("green"). - Action PSF 3.16 Stormwater Pollution Prevention Education.
-Partner with other agencies and organizations, such as Flows to Bay, to help inform residents and businesses of ways to protect water quality and prevent stormwater pollution. - Action PSF 3.17 Stormwater Requirements for Development.
-In accordance with State regulatory mandates, require applicable new and redevelopment projects to incorporate site design, source control, treatment, and hydromodification management measures to minimize stormwater runoff volumes and associated pollutants.
-Stormwater management via green infrastructure systems shall be prioritized. - Action PSF 3.18 Incentives for Low-Impact Development.
-Develop and implement incentives to encourage applicants to include low-impact design features in new development.
+Incorporate climate change risks, such as the impacts of droughts, increasing storm events, sea level rise, and groundwater changes in the planning process. - Action PSF 3.16 Stormwater Treatment.
+Continue to participate in the San Mateo Countywide Stormwater Pollution Prevention Program, "Flows to Bay," to ensure compliance with the Municipal Regional Stormwater Permit to prevent water pollution from point and non-point sources. - Action PSF 3.17 Stormwater Pollution Prevention Education.
+Partner with other agencies and organizations, such as Flows to Bay, to help inform residents and businesses of ways to protect water quality and prevent stormwater pollution. - Action PSF 3.18 Stormwater Requirements for Development.
+In accordance with State regulatory mandates, require applicable new and redevelopment projects to incorporate site design, source control, treatment, and hydromodification management measures to minimize stormwater runoff volumes and associated pollutants. - Action PSF 3.19 Green Infrastructure Plan.
+Implement the City's Green Infrastructure Plan through complete streets implementations or private development projects to gradually shift from a traditional stormwater conveyance system ("gray") to a more natural system that incorporates plants and soils to mimic watershed processes, capture and clean stormwater, reduce runoff, increase infiltration, and create healthier environments ("green"). - Action PSF 3.20 Stormwater Management Funding.
+Establish a dedicated funding source for stormwater management.